-If there is one thing the English do better than just about ANYONE it is pomp and ceremony.
+If there is one thing the British do better than just about anyone it is pomp and ceremony.
 They have centuries of history to draw on for arcane protocol and quirky traditions, so when I get a chance to see them strutting their pomp & ceremony stuff, I’m there.
-Now I have been to see the Trooping of the Colour twice before, in 2000 and 2003, but both times I did’nt have a ticket and had to brave the crowds & jostle for a place along the processional route.
+Now I have been to see the Trooping of the Colour twice before, in 2000 and 2003, but both times I didn’t have a ticket and had to brave the crowds & jostle for a place along the processional route.
 End result = 30 out of 36 photos containing a blurry head of the tourist in front of me and a little corner of colour where the marching band is almost visible.
 Grrrr.
 Oh well, you can’t complain – at least it’s free and you can just show up on the day if you feel like it!
-But this year, I had managed to obtain tickets.
-How, I hear you ask?
-Well, you have to write to the Household Division (see below) in about February and request tickets.
-They then allocate tickets by ballot and inform you whether your application is successful.
-Then you have to pay and finally about a month before the event they send you your tickets in the post.
-Phew!
-The procession takes place three times – two rehearsals and the Real Thing (although the Queen only participates in the final of the three), usually in the middle of June.
-What’s the occasion?
-Well, it’s the official celebration of Queen Elizabeth’s birthday – even though her real date of birth is 21 April (see what I mean by quirky traditions?!?) and it consists of a military parade from Buckingham Palace, up The Mall to Horseguards Parade where there is a lot of marching and military bands, an inspection of the troops and a chance to glimpse members of the Royal Family.
-How can you refuse?!

-** UPDATE** The 2005 Trooping of the Colour ceremony will be taking place on Saturday 11 June 2005.
-The troops will march from Buckingham Palace at about 10h00 towards Horseguards Parade and the Queen leaves the palace in her carriage at precisely 10h40, to arrive at the parade ground at 11h00.
+The troops march from Buckingham Palace at about 10h00 towards Horseguards Parade and the Queen leaves the palace in her carriage at precisely 10h40, to arrive at the parade ground at 11h00.
 You can stand anywhere along The Mall and see the parade and the royals up close and personal.
+Take a camera, arrive early, and be prepared to defend your patch of turf from elbowing tourists and small children who play on your sympathy to squeeze in front of you. 😉 And when it’s all over, grab some food and picnic in the glorious St James’s park, check out the pelicans (yes, really!), and stroll down The Mall to see Buckingham Palace.

-Saturday 5 June (the date of the final rehearsal, also known as the Colonel’s Review) dawned warm but cloudy – perfect, otherwise you fry in the stands surrounding the parade ground.
+Saturday 5 June 2005 (the date of the final rehearsal, also known as the Colonel’s Review for which I had obtained tickets) dawned warm but cloudy – perfect, otherwise you fry in the stands surrounding the parade ground.
 Met a friend outside South Africa House in Trafalgar Square and trundled along to Horseguards Parade.
 Good thing I had checked the tickets that morning – there is a dress code if you have a seat on the parade ground: lounge suit, morning dress or military regalia for men.
 No mention of women, but I presumed a frock would be in order!
-We were seated by 10 and by 10h15 you coudl hear the first of the regimental marching bands approaching up the Mall.
-OK, some trooping trivia for you: the troops participating in the parade are drawn from a military organisation called the Household Division which is a part of the Army and therefore composed of fully trained, operational troops.
+We were seated by 10 and by 10h15 you could hear the first of the regimental marching bands approaching up the Mall.
+Some trooping trivia for you: the troops participating in the parade are drawn from a military organisation called the Household Division which is a part of the Army and therefore composed of fully trained, operational troops.
 So although they take part in ceremonial duties (including the changing of the guard daily at Buckingham Palace) and look harmless in their busby hats, they are in fact as deadly as any soldier in camouflage gear!

 The Household division is made up of seven regiments as follows: